jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+- Years: Default to 2019, working backwards X (5) years.
+Could offer another "start year."
+Will have to think of easy way to give non-contiguous years without making it too easy for user to make typo... (they could default, and then each be over-rideable via a select menu or data-list or whatever)

+make a class/style/icon for the "none/hide" logo radio button

+maybe active class for the file pikcer ? actually that mayb be odd

+layout icons could use improvement to better show text

+for consistency conisder color picker with text label and a palatte icon (to which the text color ocntrast function gets applied) because fade, CARD FRONT FIGURE DESIGN ROW BACKGROUND should have, ideally, A COLOR HACKGROUND MAYBE LIKE CARD STOCK

 gum stain: